user00000001/Tesra/docs/specifications/cli_user_guide.md

 #### 1.1.2 Account Parameters

 --wallet, -w
-The wallet parameter is used to specify the wallet file path when the Ontology node starts.
+The wallet parameter is used to specify the wallet file path when the Tesranode node starts.
 The default value is "./wallet.dat".

 --account, -a
-The account parameter is used to specify the account address when the Ontology node starts.
+The account parameter is used to specify the account address when the Tesranode node starts.
 If the account is null, it uses the wallet default account.

 --password, -p
-The password parameter is used to specify the account password when Ontology node starts.
+The password parameter is used to specify the account password when Tesranode node starts.
 Because the account password entered in the command line is saved in the log, it is easy to leak the password.
 Therefore, it is not recommended to use this parameter in a production environment.

 #### 1.1.3 Consensus Parameters